Jared McIsaac: Professional

 While the AHL was paused due to COVID-19, McIsaac was loaned to HPK of the Finnish Liiga.
 After appearing in one game for HPK, McIsaac underwent another shoulder surgery thus ending his season.
 Upon returning to North America in April 2021, McIsaac played 10 games for the Grand Rapids Griffins where he earned two assists.

+Entering his fourth year within the Red Wings organization, McIsaac remained assigned to the Grand Rapids Griffins of the AHL to begin the 2023–24 season.
+Unable to cement a role within the Griffins, following 15 games with the Griffins and in his final season under contract with the Red Wings, McIsaac left the AHL and was loaned to Swiss club, HC Ambrì-Piotta of the National League (NL) on February 13, 2024.

+Following three regular season games and one post-season game in the Swiss League, McIsaac returned to North America and was loaned by the Red Wings to the Providence Bruins, after he was involved in an AHL trade between the Griffins and Bruins in exchange for Curtis Hall on March 15, 2024.

+Having concluded his contract with the Red Wings, McIsaac left the club as a free agent and returned to Europe in signing a one-year pact with Czech club, HC Litvínov of the ELH, on August 5, 2024.

 International play

 As a rookie in the QMJHL, McIsaac was named by Hockey Canada to represent Canada White at the 2016 World U-17 Hockey Challenge.
 He later rejoined his national team to compete at the 2017 IIHF World U18 Championships where he recorded two assists in five games while also seeing time on the power play.
-The junior team was eventually eliminated by Sweden in the quarter finals.
+The junior team was eventually eliminated by Sweden in the quarter-finals.
 In August, McIsaac won a gold medal with Team Canada at the 2017 Ivan Hlinka Memorial Tournament.
 The following year, McIsaac was selected to represent Team Canada at the 2018 IIHF World U18 Championships.
 During the tournament, McIsaac was suspended one game for a head hit against Czech Republic forward Jachym Kondelik.
 In spite of this, McIsaac was named one of Canada's Top Three Players for the tournament.